 In order for dictation to really be an effective time management tool, you need to be using an effective app or tool to take the dictation in the first place, and then be sure that your transcription service is flexible and high quality enough.
 Essentially, you just want to be able to dictate your content, fire the file off to your transcriber and get the typed file back as quickly as possible.

 So, here are our three key tips for making sure dictation and transcription works for your business:

-- Find a good transcription service.
-Most virtual secretarial and transcription services offer transcription from mp3 files.
-This tends to work in a couple of ways: either the virtual assistant will transcribe it for you within an agreed timescale, or they can send it out to a volume transcription service, where files are assigned to the next available transcriber, who will turn the work around straight away and send it back to the VA for checking and finalising – making sure the transcription is accurate, that it has the standard layout for your business and even that it is printed on your letterhead.
+Most outsourced secretarial services offer transcription from mp3 files.
+This tends to work in a couple of ways: either the virtual assistant will transcribe it for you within an agreed timescale, or the VA can send it out to a volume transcription service, where files are assigned to the next available transcriber, who will turn the work around straight away and send it back to the VA for checking and finalising – making sure the transcription is accurate, that it has the standard layout for your business and even that it is printed on your letterhead.
 One of the benefits of using a virtual assistant is that you can be confident about the transcription services quality and turnaround time.
 See also our blog – Choosing an audio transcription service – what to consider.

 You can, of course, download your own dictation software, which can transcribe your files for you.
 However, you’ll still need to check for accuracy, so it may be better to give your virtual assistant team direct access to the software so that they can manage the transcription process while you concentrate on your business.

 Choosing a digital audio transcription service

 There are two key requirements for anyone looking for help with secretarial and transcription services:

 - Responsiveness – how quickly can your transcriber work on your files so that you can use them as soon as possible?

 - Accuracy – does your transcription service have the expertise and skill to transcribe accurately